-From September 2020, mandatory baseline assessments for Reception pupils will take place in the first 6 weeks of Reception through NFER in order to measure progress at cohort level.
-Bantock Primary EYFS will begin this from September 2019 alongside the teacher assessment baseline based on observations.
-These observational based assessments will be used to measure progress of individual progress throughout EYFS, rather than as a cohort.
+From September 2021, mandatory baseline assessments for Reception pupils will take place in the first 6 weeks of Reception through NFER in order to provide a snapshot of where pupils are when they start school and to measure progress at cohort level.

+Bantock Primary EYFS began Baseline Assessments from September 2019 alongside the teacher assessment baseline based on observations.
+These observational based assessments will be used to measure progress of individual progress through out EYFS, rather than as a cohort.